cyberaide/bookmanager/README.md

         lists the yaml file

     Not implemented are the following features:

-    1) html: bookmanager html book.yml
-    2) pdf:  bookmanager pdf book.yml
+    1) pdf:  bookmanager pdf book.yml

-    will be written into the ./dist directory with the names
+    will be writing into the ./dist directory the output files with the names

     book.epub, book.pdf, and the dir html